EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/BEST_PRACTICES.md

 The root account has unrestricted access to everything in an AWS account and cannot be limited by IAM policies.
 I created a dedicated IAM user called `emmanuella-admin` with AdministratorAccess and used that for the entire deployment.
 The root account was only used during the initial account setup.

-This is not just a recommendation — it is a basic access control principle.
+This is not just a recommendation, it is a basic access control principle.
 If the root account credentials were ever compromised, the damage would be total and irreversible.

 ### 2. Enable MFA Before Doing Anything Else